nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add-patient n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DATE_OF_BIRTH g/GENDER [t/TAG]…​`

+* Patient names must be unique.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The parameter `NAME` only accepts alphabetic characters and spaces.
-The app will reject the input if it contains any other character or is blank.
+The app will reject the input if it contains any other character or is blank.<br>
+For common abbreviations such as `s/o` or `d/o`, use `s o`, `son of`, `d o`, or `daughter of` instead.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**